KainatIjaz/NASA-SPACE-APP-2024-PakStellar/README.md

    - Use different basemaps and layers to compare and contrast geographic features and community issues.

 2. **Data Analysis & Visualization**:
-   - Overlay various layers of open data to analyze their relationships, such as environmental factors (e.g., pollution, vegetation), infrastructure (e.g., roads, buildings), or demographic information.
+   - Overlay various layers of open data to analyze their relationships
    - Generate visual insights through charts, graphs, and heatmaps.

 3. **Real-World Issue Exploration**: